ropensci/gendercoder/README.md

 developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)
 <!-- badges: end -->

-The goal of gendercodeR is to allow simple re-coding of free-text gender responses.
+The goal of gendercoder is to allow simple re-coding of free-text gender responses.
 This is intended to permit representation of gender diversity, while managing troll-responses and the workload implications of manual coding.